microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 like our [Hub][pc-docs-hub].

-Additionally, it's a great tool for casual browsing to get more familiar with dataset content, their spatiotemporal range, and to understand what types of features are visible at the available pixel resolution.
+Additionally, it's a great tool for casual browsing to get more familiar with datasets, their spatiotemporal range, and to understand what types of features are visible at their available pixel resolution.

 ## Selecting datasets

-Datasets that are available in the Explorer can be selected via the dropdown, grouped by category type.
-If you're switching between datasets, you may be looking at an area of the world that isn't covered by the new dataset.
-Look for a notice to direct you to the valid extent.
+Datasets that are available in the Explorer can be selected in the top dropdown, which is grouped by category.

 ```{image} images/explorer-ds.jpg
 :height: 200
 :name: Planetary Computer Explorer dataset selection
 ```

+If you're switching between datasets, you may be looking at an area of the world that isn't covered by the new dataset.
+Look for a notice to direct you to the valid extent.

 Datasets can also be opened in the Explorer directly from their [catalog][pc-catalog] page.
 These buttons will launch the Explorer at a